aldofunes/blog/content/projects/airtm.md

 +++
 title = "Airtm"
-description = "A dollar wallet" weight = 1
+description = "Airtm is the most connected digital wallet in the world, offering an integrated US Virtual Account for non-US citizens, direct withdrawals from partners like Payoneer and access to over 500+ payment methods to convert and withdraw funds to your local currency. " weight = 1

 [taxonomies]
-tags = ["tag one", "tag 2", "third tag"]
+tags = ["typescript", "node.js", "event-driven"]

 [extra]
-local_image = "img/seedling.png"
+local_image = "img/airtm-logo.svg"
 link_to = "https://airtm.com"
 +++